Gascon1/scheduler/README.md

 2. Install the dependencies using the `npm install` command.
 3. Start the Webpack Development Server using`npm start`.
 The app will be served at <http://localhost:8000/>.
 4. Go to <http://localhost:8000/> in your browser.
+5. Fork the scheduler-api repository and clone it as well.
+6. Follow the instructions in the README.md of scheduler-api.
-5. Enjoy the full features of the website (Look at the remaining spots for a given day and the available interviewers)
+7. Enjoy the full features of the website (Look at the remaining spots for a given day and the available interviewers)

 ## Run the Webpack Development Server